Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/navs.md

 ---
 layout: docs
 title: Navs
-description: Documentation and examples for how to use Bootstrap's included navigation components.
+description: Documentation and examples for how to use Boosted's included navigation components.
 group: components
 toc: true
 ---

 ## Base nav

-Navigation available in Bootstrap share general markup and styles, from the base `.nav` class to the active and disabled states.
+Navigation available in Boosted share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.